Skip to content

 What models are supported?

-We maintain a catalog of 20+ pre-configured models that deploy with a single command (e.g., llmkube deploy llama-3.1-8b --gpu).
-This includes Llama, Mistral, Qwen, DeepSeek, Mixtral, Phi, and more.
-When using the Ollama backend on Metal Agent, models are downloaded automatically from the Ollama registry.
+We also ship a catalog of 20+ pre-configured models that deploy with a single command (e.g., llmkube deploy llama-3.1-8b --gpu): Llama, Mistral, Qwen, DeepSeek, Mixtral, Phi, and more.
+With the Ollama backend on the metal-agent, models download automatically from the Ollama registry.

 How does air-gapped deployment work?